Here are a few tips to help you prepare.

 If you are a national of another country you will need to contact the French consular services in your home country before you leave.
 Visit the website of the French Embassy or the France diplomatie website for further information.
 Each consular post has a 'Visa' section on its website where you will likely find the answers to your questions.

-If you are a higher education student you will need to contact your nearest Campus France centre.
+If you are a higher education student you will need to contact your nearest Campus France area.
+The map of Campus France locations is available on the Campus France website.

 We would also remind you that minors, that is those under 18 years of age, must have certified parental consent in order to be allowed to travel alone.
 Contact your French Embassy for further information.